 - We were happy that we booked a night before and after our Halong Bay tour, we do know a family that was stressed on the boat tour because they needed to catch a flight that day and the roads can take longer than you expect.

 A bucket list must is to visit Halong Bay when in Vietnam.
 The beauty of the bay is impressive and out of this world.
 We constantly pinched ourselves if this was real.
 The boat tour included so many amazing experiences for our entire family including visiting a pearl farm, kayaking in the bay, hiking up Ti Top island, surprise cave, making spring rolls and fresh rolls, swimming, jumping off of our day boat, squid fishing and making so many friends from around the world.
 Exploring Halong Bay by boat is an amazing experience and one of the best experiences of our time in Vietnam.
+Family travel is always about finding a blend betwen incorporating things to do for both the kids and adults and this was such a great balance for any family.

 We decided to splurge for the tour and go on Pelican Cruise for 3 days and 2 nights.
 We figured that 1 night would be too quick since the drive time was three hours from Hanoi and three hours back.
 Plus, with the extra day on the boat, we were able to go deeper into the bay and explore parts where fewer boats were.
 Another awesome first for all of us was to sleep on a boat, we checked that off our list too!